Sidarath-Gupta/Registration-form/README.md

-Develop a registration form to sign up and store user information using HTML,
+Developed a registration form to sign up and store user information using HTML,
 CSS, Node.js and MongoDB.